Eyemetric/alpr_search/README.md

-# ALPR SEARCH
+# ALPR SERVICE

-Search API for vehicles that have been captured by ALPR cameras using a simple API.
+This is a brief overview of the ALPR service.

+A middleware service that connects PlateSmart license plate recognition service and NJSNAP.
+It provides an API with the following endpoints:

+- /Add: accepts License plate records for storage up to 3yrs
+- /Search:  a search api for searching license plate data and images with robust search capabilities such as:
+  - partial license plate data.
+  - searching within a given area via geojson
+  - date/time filtering
+  - other vehicle attributes like (color, make , model)

+- /Hotlist: allows NJSNAP to ADD|EDIT|DELETE POI items that will be used to alert the state when a vehicle with a license plate matching the BOLO is detected.
+In the case of Delete, that will remove the item from the hotlist.

+## Phase 1 Storage and Search

+### /Add POST an endpoint for PlateSmart license plate data.

+Platesmart posts json data to the endpoint representing a detected license plate.
+It is a constant stream of requests.
+It never ends, 24/7 365

+### /Search POST

-This api has a single api endpoint called search.
-A json document representing a search request is sent to the enpoint where it is converted to a sql query and a json document containing the results are returned.
+Search is a single endpoint allowing POST requests.
+A json document representing a search request is sent to the enpoint where it is converted to an sql query and a json document containing the results are returned.
+Search results are paginated and offer a maximum of 1000 results per page.

-## Search Document Example
+#### Search Document Example
 ```json
 {
   "page": 1,